-The Professional Communication Program for International Teachers and Scholars supports the administration of the GSAS English Language Proficiency policy.
+The Professional Communication Program for International Teachers and Scholars supports the administration of the Harvard Kenneth C. Griffin GSAS English Language Proficiency policy.
 Oral proficiency is a measure of how successfully a speaker can accomplish authentic tasks like explaining a concept in detail, telling a story, or being an active conversation partner.
 It is not a measure of content expertise or of surface-level features like accent; it is possible to be an effective communicator while still making occasional grammatical errors, for example.
-We support and advise you on the best ways to meet the GSAS requirement, which has been put into place to help ensure that you can be successful in all the communicative roles you may find yourself in as a graduate student, including when you start teaching.
+We support and advise you on the best ways to meet the English language requirement, which has been put into place to help ensure that you can be successful in all the communicative roles you may find yourself in as a graduate student, including when you start teaching.

 We conduct interviews to assess your English language proficiency with a specific focus on your readiness to teach, which may not always be apparent from the scores you received on the TOEFL or IELTS tests.
+The oral proficiency interview allows us to advise you on your strengths as a communicator, on where you might need more practice or support, and on strategies that you can use to improve your proficiency.
+After the interview, we will discuss your level.
 From our research and experience working with incoming Harvard PhD students, we have developed general guidance for understanding speaking test scores: